grinnell-cs/csc151-images/_readings/list-composition.md

 ---
 title: Composing and decomposing lists
 ---
 *Summary:* We delve more deeply into Scheme's list data type.
 We consider, in particular, how we work with the individual elements of lists and not just with the list as a whole.

 ## Introduction: Representing data

 As we've said, computer scientists study both the *algorithms* we write to manipulate information and the ways in which we *represent* information.
 We've looked at one way of representing collections so far, lists.
-As we've explored lists, we've focused on lists that contain all the same kinds of values, mostly lists of numbers.
+As we've explored lists, we've focused on lists that contain all the same kinds of values, such as lists of numbers, lists of colors, or lists of images.
 We call such lists "homogeneous lists".
 But lists can contain mixtures of kinds of values.
 We call lists with mixtures of kinds of values "heterogeneous lists".

 ## An Example: UFO sightings